ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### customValidity

-This uses the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) to report validation errors.
-By enabling this, with `use:enhance` added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation pop-up.
-Submit this form without entering any data to see it in action:
+This option uses the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) to report validation errors.
+By enabling this, with `use:enhance` added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation "tooltip".
+Submit the following form without entering any data to see it in action:

 <CustomValidity {data} />

-Since validation is handled by Superforms, there is no need for spreading `$constraints` on the field either, making for a minimal html, not even requiring `$errors` on the page:
+Since validation is handled by Superforms, there is no need for spreading `$constraints` on the field.
+Neither is displaying `$errors`, making for a minimal html:

 ```ts
 const { form, enhance } = superForm(data.form, {